zpz5HAU-tgc3fgw2xwr/steamgifts-bot/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or suggestions.

+## 💬 Acknowledgments

+This project is inspired by the [Python implementation of a Steamgifts bot](https://github.com/s-tyda/steamgifts-bot).
+Special thanks to the original creator for the concept and initial groundwork.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.